shruti1610/Weather-Forecasting/README.md

 # Weather-Forecasting

 RNN and LSTM
--Import libraries and read the CSV file
+>Import libraries and read the CSV file
--Plot original data
+>Plot original data
 -Perform split_sequence(data, n_steps) that will split the sequence of data into time window that is 20 and is also gathers input and output parts of the pattern.
 -Split the data into training (1996 – 2009) , validation (2010 – 2011) and testing data(2012 – 2016)
 -Train the data and make predictions using RNN and LTSM model.